 (b) That the days of possible UN and Government duplicity will be numbered towards extinction so that outrages like the, tacitly UN accepted, recent years' invasions of Iraq and Libya, and the refugee crisis from Syria and Myanmar, will be replaced by a peoples' call for respect of referenced preamble points, such as E F G H in the UN Charter.

-(c) That traditionalists, who like a daunting, mysterious, historically styled preamble, will need to face the reality that preambles are there to vigourously use and promote.
+(c) That traditionalists, who like a daunting, mysterious, historically styled, gigantic sentence preamble, will need to face the reality that preambles are there to vigourously use and promote.
 They're for the practical benefit of UN treaty articles' respect and compliance, free of misunderstanding.
-They are not there to just sound grand and lofty, without expectation of vigorous quotation for action.
-Even though UN preambles are in a smooth, flowing, gigantic sentence format, this quaint style needs to accommodate the overwhelming need to have preambles contents deeply in the hearts of all, for action, via referencing.
+They are not there to just sound grand and lofty, without expectation of vigorous detailed quotation for action.
+Even though UN preambles are in a smooth, flowing, gigantic sentence format, this quaint style needs to accommodate the overwhelming need to have preambles contents deeply in the hearts of all, for action, via point by point, clear referencing.

 (17).
 Progress called for.

 It's now time for a general change in thinking, on the relevance of these preambles, from grand and noble lofty, extremely long sentence statements, to "nuts and bolts", multi paragraph assembly of grand improvement and its maintenance, for an excellent way of life for all.
 The change is very simply achieved by just adding A to Z referencing to preamble points.

 The writer hopes that the above lists will be widely distributed and read.